pleapthe/mis451_teachablemachine_project/readme.md

-# Teachable Machine Image Classification
+# Teachable Machine Card Classification
-A Streamlit web app that runs a Teachable Machine image classification model using a webcam.
+A Streamlit web app that runs a Teachable Machine Card classification model using a webcam.

 ## Features
 - Real-time webcam prediction